citation-file-format/citation-file-format/README.md

 ## Format specifications

-You can find the complete format specifications in the [Guide to Citation File Format schema](schema-guide.md).
+You can find the complete format specifications in the [Guide to the Citation File Format schema](schema-guide.md).

 ## Validation